Bee2857/cerberus-client-demo/ch-en.md

 ## Authentication

 1. Let's say you already have an app with the following properties:
-   - **appKey**: testApp1
+   - **appKey**: testApp
    - **appSecret**: 111222333xxxyyyzzz
 2. With the system property:
    - **timeStamp**: 1552632509159(milliseconds)

 > Tip: Use the runtime timeStamp value because Cerberus server only accepts requests that are sent within 1 minute

-3. We'd like to get detailed info of app "testApp1", thus belowing uri will be used:
+3. We'd like to get detailed info of app "testApp", thus belowing uri will be used:

-> GET /api/app/getApp?appKey=testApp1&type=detail
+> GET /api/app/getApp?appKey=testApp&type=detail

 4. Concatenate strings in the following order